cancui0403/cancui0403.github.io/_news/announcement_2.md

 $$
 Consequently, the posterior distribution $P(X_i | A_i)$ is not concentrated around a single point $X_i$, but is diffused across the entire equivalence class (or orbit) $[X_i] = \{ g \cdot X_i \mid g \in E(r) \}$.
 Without intervention, an ergodic MCMC sampler will wander across this orbit, rendering marginal summaries of raw coordinates meaningless.

+### 1.3 Consequences: The Dual Dilemma of Statistical Inference
+Failure to explicitly account for this geometric invariance renders standard MCMC methods susceptible to two critical statistical issues:

+#### (a) Individual Level: MCMC Drift and Diagnostic Failure
+Since the likelihood function remains flat along the entire rotational orbit, the MCMC sampler lacks any incentive to remain fixed in a specific orientation.

+* **Drifting**: The sampling chain undergoes a random walk within the parameter space (specifically, along the equivalence orbit).
+Even if the relative positions (shape) of the latent variables have converged, their absolute coordinate values continue to fluctuate.
+* **Invalid Statistics**: Under these conditions, calculating posterior means or credible intervals for raw coordinates becomes meaningless.
+For instance, if the chain rotates around the origin, samples from opposing orientations cancel each other out.
+This causes the mean to shrink toward zero (a form of **mode collapse**), falsely implying that all nodes are clustered at the center.
+* **Diagnostic Difficulty**: Standard convergence diagnostics (such as trace plots or the Gelman-Rubin statistic) will indicate "non-convergence" due to the persistent drift of coordinates, even when the model's internal distance structure has fully stabilized.

+#### (b) Group Level: Lack of a Common Baseline for Cross-Subject Comparison
+In multi-subject analyses, the latent space for each subject $i$ is generated independently.

+* **Arbitrary Reference Frames**: "Up" for Subject A may correspond to "Left" for Subject B.
+* **Incomparability**: Directly comparing $X_{A, k}$ and $X_{B, k}$ (i.e., the coordinates of the same node across two individuals) is akin to comparing readings from two uncalibrated clocks.
+* **Invalid Group Means**: Without alignment, computing the group average configuration $\frac{1}{p}\sum X_i$ is equivalent to averaging a stack of photographs taken from random angles.
+The result is merely blurred noise that fails to capture any shared topological structure.

 ---

 ## 2. Core Assumption: Approximate Shared Shape